Nrapendra786/springboot-applications/README.md

 _______________________________________________________________________________
-This Java and SpringBoot Multimodule project
+This is Java and SpringBoot Multimodule project